 Wal-Mart’s Strategy

 Wal-Mart is an organization that is committed to a business model that drives costs out of the supply chains, which enables consumers to save money.
-Supply chain factors such as purchasing, location, distribution proved to be big contributors to the Walton’s wealth.
-Eliminating the middlemen, such as wholesalers and distributors, reduced administrative cost for Walton, but also gave him power over those suppliers.
+Supply chain factors such as purchasing, location, and distribution proved to be big contributors to Walton’s wealth.
+Eliminating the middlemen, such as wholesalers and distributors, reduced administrative costs for Walton but also gave him power over those suppliers.

-The integration of Walton’s transportation and distribution method served as a dual benefit to the company with keeping operating costs low with non-unionized and in-house drivers, but also by utilizing the transports to bring back unsold merchandise.
+The integration of Walton’s transportation and distribution method served as a dual benefit to the company by keeping operating costs low with non-unionized and in-house drivers, but also by utilizing the transport to bring back unsold merchandise.
 With the stores being placed in low-rent suburban areas, the low prices seemed compelling and affordable to those in the area in which the stores served.

 b) Discuss how Wal-Mart’s supply chain strategy metrics changed from 2000 to 2006 based on the company’s percentage of assets committed to inventory, inventory turnover, and weeks of supply.